 Origin: England.
 The queen of English hops with a pedigree dating back to 1790, East Kent Golding is to British brewers what Hallertau Mittelfrüh is to their German colleagues.
-A premium appellation, East Kent Goldings hops can only come from East Kent - Goldings hops grown in other counties are known as UK Goldings.
+A premium appellation, East Kent Goldings hops can only come from Kent.

 Aroma & Flavor Characteristics: Flowery with citrus peel or citrus candy overtones and a herbaceous, spring meadow-like undercurrent.
 Gentle and refined, dry hopping can bring forth its citrus aspects alongside a fresh grassy note.